-- Dr. Monika Wulf-Mathies studied history, German studies and economics in Hamburg and Freiburg.
-Since 2001, she has been with Deutsche Post DHL, initially as head of the central department "Politics and Sustainability", and is 2009's advisor to the Executive Board.
-After her PhD 1968 in Hamburg, Wulf-Mathies was first assistant at the Federal Ministry of Economics, then at the Federal Chancellery, etc. Head of the Social and Social Policy Unit.
-1976 was elected to the board of ÖTV union, 1982 became its chairman.
-1994-1999 she was a member of the European Commission, then she was until 2000 European policy adviser to Chancellor Gerhard Schröder.
-How did you manage to succeed as a woman and a humanist?
+- Dr. Monika Wulf-Mathies studied history, German and economics in Hamburg and Freiburg.
+She has been with Deutsche Post DHL since 2001, initially as head of the “Politics and Sustainability” central area, and in 2009 as a consultant to the board.
+After completing her doctorate in Hamburg in 1968, Wulf-Mathies was initially an assistant to the Federal Ministry of Economics, then to the Federal Chancellery, including head of the Social and Social Policy Unit.
+In 1976 she was elected to the board of the ÖTV trade union, in 1982 she became chairperson.
+From 1994 to 1999 she was a member of the European Commission, after that she was European policy adviser to Chancellor Gerhard Schröder until 2000.
+How did you manage to be so successful as a woman and humanities scholar?

-- Andrea Frank is Program Director at the Stifterverband für die deutsche Wissenschaft and in this function responsible for the area "development Career Services at Universities ".
-She studied regional science North America in Bonn.
+- Andrea Frank is program manager at the Stifterverband for German science and in this function, among other things, responsible for the area "development Career Services at Universities ”.
+She studied regional science in North America in Bonn.

 - Juana Juan-Banner is Alumni Coordinator of the University of Bonn.
 She studied Iberoromanic philology, English and American studies in Bonn.

 - And I, a journalist and book author, who studied history and Italian in Heidelberg, Siena and Bonn.

 Of course, I am pleased about interested listeners.
 For all others, the event will be recorded on video and - I hope - then made available online.
 More at this point.